Preparing quasienergy states on demand: A parametric oscillator: Introduction

-The model of a driven quantum oscillator is interesting as it describes a broad range of physical systems, from molecular vibrations \cite{Larsen1976} to the modes of nonlinear optical and microwave cavities to Josephson junctions \cite{Dykman2012}.
+We will use as a model a driven quantum oscillator.
+Such model is interesting as it describes a broad range of physical systems, from molecular vibrations \cite{Larsen1976} to the modes of nonlinear optical and microwave cavities to Josephson junctions \cite{Dykman2012}.
 Here we study the features of the Floquet dynamics that emerge when an oscillator is driven parametrically and the drive frequency $\omega_F$ is close to twice the oscillator eigenfrequency.
-The oscillator then can display resonance, if the distance between its energy levels ${\cal E}_n-{\cal E}_m$ is a multiple of $\hbar\omega_F/2$.